homiedopie/beberlei.de/drafts/bounded_contexts.rst

 different angles for a single concept made me clear, that sometimes different overlaping implementations are not such a bad thing.

-You should read up on Bounded Context from other sources.
-There is obviously the chapter in the Domain Driven Design book, but there are also many sources online.
-Many of them describe much better than me, what the benefits of bounded contexts are.
+One obvious drawback of course is duplication.
+Depending on how your bounded contexts work, this is something that has to be synchronized and worked with.
+Most notably `CQRS <http://martinfowler.com/bliki/CQRS.html>`_ is an architectural pattern, that allows for Domain Driven Design AND simplifies the synchronization with other parts of the application.

 .. author:: default
 .. categories:: none